armandofox/armandofox.github.io/_pages/contact.md

 computing work as a PhD student because you're trying to take down a patent troll, I've [put all that stuff on GitHub](https://github.com/armandofox/glomop) and good luck to you.
-I don't do any expert witness or expert consulting for IP cases, period.
+I am not interested in any expert witness/consulting for IP cases, period.

 * Recruiter inquiries of any kind.
 I'm not interested in leaving Berkeley, consulting, working in industry, or